Simply copying your Weight watchers diet plan, for Low Fat Dog Food will simply not work!!!

 This is a question with no simple answer.
 Several factors come into play when deciding to choose dry, wet, or raw diets, and price is only one consideration.

-The raw food diet is most expensive.
+The raw food diet is most expensive (Please Refer to this for a list of the best cheap dog food).
 This depends upon the protein source you are using and whether you plan to purchase from your local butcher, or if you are a hunter able to provide fresh meat year round.
 Obviously, it would be more cost-effective if you were using venison or rabbit that you killed yourself as opposed to paying exorbitant grocer’s prices.
 Certain proteins are less costly than others so if you want to feed a raw food diet and still cut costs, look towards pork or beef.

 Wet, or canned food, has excellent options in the low fat category.
 There is no skimping on taste either, since the flavour options range from pheasant to filet mignon.
 This is often the best option for senior dogs that have dental problems or difficulties with chewing and swallowing.